Massachusetts H.5175: Plug-In Solar Bill Passes House 128–27, Now in Senate | PlugInSolarUS

 Why Massachusetts Matters: The Highest Rates in the Continental US

-Massachusetts has the highest residential electricity rates in the continental United States, averaging approximately $0.33 per kWh — more than double the national average of $0.16/kWh.
+Massachusetts has among the highest residential electricity rates in the continental United States, averaging approximately $0.33 per kWh — nearly double the national average of $0.18/kWh.
 Eversource customers in eastern Massachusetts regularly pay $0.35–$0.40/kWh during peak periods under Time-of-Use rates, making the financial case for plug-in solar exceptionally compelling.

 An 800-watt plug-in solar system in Massachusetts, generating approximately 1,200 kWh per year at Boston's 4.2 peak sun hours per day, would offset roughly $395 in annual electricity costs at average rates — and potentially $480+ for Eversource customers on TOU plans who can shift consumption to off-peak hours.
 At typical system costs of $600–$900 for an 800W setup, payback periods of 18–27 months are achievable.